Interested in taking classes at UW Bothell or Tacoma?

 Counting transferred UW credit toward requirements

 Credits transferred from another UW campus may be counted toward requirements in the same manner as transfer credits from another college.
-That is, any adviser can determine how the transferred credits will count toward Areas of Knowledge and other General Education Requirements.
+That is, any adviser can determine how the transferred credits will count toward Areas of Inquiry and other General Education Requirements.
 The adviser should then send this information to the DARS office so that the courses can be properly tagged.

 Individual departments determine whether credit transferred from another UW campus can count toward major requirements.

 When a student is admitted to one of the UW campuses, the admissions office of that campus prepares an evaluation of any credits transferred from other colleges.
 Most transfer courses are recorded in the student data base with a UW Seattle equivalent or as departmental X credit, regardless of which campus has evaluated the credit.
 However, there are minor differences in transfer credit practices at the different campuses.
 Therefore, matriculating at a new campus results in a reevaluation of the credit by the Admissions Office of that campus.

 Returning to the original campus